CodingLawyersClub/fundamentals/README.md

 ### Styled Components

-OK I want you to import two things on the top of the page where the rest of the `import`s are.
+I want you to import two things on the top of the page where the rest of the `import`s are.
 Just copy and paste like I have:

 ```
 import styled from 'styled-components';
 import { Box, Flex } from 'rebass';
 ```

-OK le'ts go back to the `render` method.
+Let's go back to the `render` method.
 Delete the `<div>`s.
 Add the following:

 ```
 render() {